-The current 1115 WASP Waiver's Special Terms and Conditions provide expenditure authority to enable 12-month continuous coverage for WMHSP enrollees and Medicaid-eligible parent and caretaker relative adults.
-Montana's currently approved WASP Waiver authorized expenditures for health care-related costs for WMHSP enrollees and non-expansion Medicaid-covered individuals whose eligibility is based on Modified Adjusted Gross Income (MAGI).
-These populations received continued benefits during any periods within a twelve-month eligibility period regardless of a change of circumstances, with some exceptions.
+The current 1115 HELP Waiver's Special Terms and Conditions provide expenditure authority to enable 12-month continuous coverage for Medicaid expansion adults.
+Montana's currently approved HELP Waiver authorized expenditures for health care-related costs for individuals in the new adult population determined financially eligible under the Modified Adjusted Gross Income (MAGI)-based eligibility methods.
+That population received continued benefits during any periods within a twelve-month eligibility period regardless of a change of circumstances, with some exceptions.
+The state made a downward adjustment claiming 2.6 percent of expenditures at the standard federal matching rate instead of the enhanced new adult population federal matching rate.